-- Deferred or delayed 1031 exchange: This is the most common type of 1031 exchange where the investor closed on the relinquished property and within 45 days, they have to identify a replacement property.
-And, in order for the replacement property to be considered valid, one of these criteria must be valid:
+- Deferred or delayed 1031 exchange: This is the most common type of 1031 exchange where the investor closes on the relinquished property, and within 45 days, they have to identify a replacement property.
+And, for the replacement property to be considered valid, one of these criteria must be valid:

-- Three properties rule: An investor may identify up to 3 properties as potential purchased within 45 days identification period regardless of the total value of the properties.
+- Three properties rule: An investor may identify up to 3 properties as potential purchases within a 45 days identification period regardless of the total value of the properties.

 In addition to the identification period of 45-days, the investor has 180 days from when they can close on the relinquished property to close on the exchange period.
-Finally, this kind of exchange requires a Qualified Intermediary also known as “accommodator”.
-The QI is an uninvolved third party who holds the investors’ sales proceeds from the sale of relinquished property in an escrow account until they close on the replacement property.
+Finally, this kind of exchange requires a Qualified Intermediary, also known as an “accommodator”.
+The QI is an uninvolved third party that holds the investors’ sales proceeds from the sale of relinquished property in an escrow account until they close on the replacement property.

-There are countless situations in which the 1031 exchange might be a tax-efficient strategy to preserve your capital and if you are just thinking of using 1031 exchange for any of your real estate property, we suggest you to contact 1031property.com to discuss the transaction in detail.
+There are countless situations in which the 1031 exchange might be a tax-efficient strategy to preserve your capital.
+If you are thinking of using 1031 exchange for any of your real estate property, we suggest you contact 1031property.com to discuss the transaction in detail.